unixpickle/hessfree/README.md

 # TODO

  * Optimize the QuadHessian routine
-   * Some things don't need to be computed for back prop when all we want is the R-gradient, not the gradient itself.
    * We could easily return the (approximated) objective value at the same time as the hessian.